TOAST-DOCS/Gamebase/en/unreal-authentication.md

 ## Mapping

-매핑은 기존에 로그인된 계정에 다른 IdP의 계정을 연동하거나 해제시키는 기능입니다.
 Mapping refers to integrating or disintegrating other IdP accounts with a previously logged-in account.

-많은 게임들이 하나의 계정에 여러 IdP를 연동(Mapping)할 수 있도록 하고 있습니다.
-Many games allow one account to be mapped with many IdPs.
+In many games, one account is allowed to be mapped with many IdPs.
-With Mapping API of Gamebase, accounts of other IdP can be mapped/unmapped with previously logged-in account. 의 Mapping API를 사용하여 기존에 로그인된 계정에 다른 IdP의 계정을 연동/해제시킬 수 있습니다.<br/>
+With Mapping API of Gamebase, accounts of other IdP can be mapped/unmapped with previously logged-in account. <br/>

-이렇게 하나의 Gamebase 사용자 ID에 다양한 IdP 계정을 연동할 수 있습니다.
 As such, one Gamebase user ID can be mapped with many IdP accounts.
-That is, to log in with mapped IdP account, it is logged in with same user ID at all times. 즉, 연동 중인 IdP 계정으로 로그인을 시도 한다면 항상 동일한 사용자 ID로 로그인됩니다.<br/>
+That is, to log in with mapped IdP account, it is logged in with same user ID at all times. <br/>

-Note, however, that each IdP allows only one account for a mapping. 주의할 점은, IdP 마다 하나의 계정씩만 연동이 가능합니다.
+Note, however, that each IdP allows only one account for a mapping.
-See the following for example: 예시는 다음과 같습니다.<br/>
+See the following for example: <br/>

 * Gamebase User ID : 123bcabca
 	* Google ID : aa